Integrated Studies

 Credits 3

 Students develop the fundamentals of working with clay on the potter's wheel to make unique, useful objects.
 Through in-class demos and 1-on-1 instruction, students learn wheel-forming techniques such as throwing, trimming, and attaching handles to bring their designs to life.
 Surface design and glaze application procedures are also explored including brushing, dipping, pouring and sponging.
 After a series of introductory assignments, students articulate their own goals and use pottery skills that they've learned to execute their own creative vision.
 Research exercises complement in-class worktime - survey select histories of ceramics, exposing students to the work of other artists and prompting students to observe ceramic objects in their everyday lives.
 Students are introduced to drying and firing methods that successfully transform clay into ceramics.
-The class meets off-site at Green & Bisque Clay Center in Pasadena.
+The class meets at an off-site location.
+The location will be posted on Canvas.

 Credits 3